How to Use a VPN with a Wi-Fi Mesh System – The Simple Way to Add a UK Network Abroad

 But what if you also want to use a VPN — to stream UK TV abroad?

-Most mesh systems don’t include built-in VPN support.
+Many users quickly discover a problem: most mesh systems don’t include built-in VPN support.

 So how do you combine the convenience of whole-home Wi-Fi with the benefits of a UK VPN connection?